agraef/raptor7/README.md

 ### MIDI Controls

 These controls let you change the MIDI program and the MIDI channels for input and output.
+There's also an option for transposing note output.

 - pgm (0-128): Sets the MIDI program (instrument sound) of a connected synthesizer. pgm = 0 (the default) means no change, otherwise a MIDI program change message is sent to the output channel.
-- inchan, outchan (0-16): Sets the MIDI input and output channels. inchan = 0 (omni) means that notes on all channels will be received, otherwise MIDI input on all other channels will be ignored. outchan = 0 means that output goes to the input channel; otherwise it goes to the given MIDI channel.
+- inchan, outchan (0-16): Sets the MIDI input and output channels. inchan = 0 (omni) means that notes on all channels will be received. outchan = 0 means that output goes to the input channel; otherwise it goes to the given MIDI channel.
 The default is inchan = outchan = 0, which means that MIDI input will be received on all channels and output goes to the last channel on which input was received.
+- transp (-64 - 64): Transposes the output of the arpeggiator by the given number of semitones.

 ### Arpeggiator Modes